 I’m starting with this thumbtack mirror because I think it is such a great and dramatic transformation from the humble cork pad.

-And no one would probably ever guess who really simple this hack is.
+And no one would probably ever guess how really simple this hack is.
 You can totally do this.
 In like, 20 minutes probably.
 Find the full tutorial for the Thumbtack Mirror on Curbly.

-I have to admit, this one is a smidge tricky and requires you to have some wood burning tools.
+I have to admit, this one is a smidge tricky and requires you to have some wood-burning tools.
 If you’re patient and willing to grab the tools you need, you can do this and you will love it.
-You’ll love it because using the wood burning tools is mesmerizing.
+You’ll love it because using wood-burning tools is mesmerizing.
 It smells good and it’s just so satisfying to see the design come to life.
 You can find the full tutorial for the Burned Trivets on Where The Smiles Have Been.

-Not everyone has a wood burner in their craft room though!
-So, you could use paint and stencils but this would probably only work if you are using these crafts as mainly shelf decor.
+Not everyone has a wood burner in their craft room or is at that skill level though!
+So, you could use a Sharpie pen and stencils.

 This hack uses pins to hold that pretty fabric in place and then is transformed into a jewelry organizer!
 You can find the full instructions for the Jewelry Organizer on Smart & Snazzy.

-It’s basically the same material as, you guessed it, a cork board.
-Which means IKEA trivets are also perfect for sticking thumbtacks or other small sharp objects into it.
+It’s basically the same material as, you guessed it, a corkboard.
+This means IKEA trivets are also perfect for sticking thumbtacks or other small sharp objects into it.